 The novel that put the #1 New York Times bestselling author of The Handmaid’s Tale on the literary map

-Margaret Atwood, whose work has been published in thirty-five countries, is the author of more than forty books of fiction, poetry, and critical essays.
-In addition to The Handmaid’s Tale, her novels include Cat’s Eye, short-listed for the 1989 Booker Prize; Alias Grace,… More about Margaret Atwood
+Margaret Atwood, whose work has been published in more than forty-five countries, is the author of more than fifty books of fiction, poetry, critical essays, and graphic novels.
+In addition to The Handmaid’s Tale, now an award-winning TV series, her… More about Margaret Atwood